-Root Canal Therapy in Los Gatos
+Root Canal Therapy – Los Gatos, CA

 The tissue inside teeth can die and become infected in different ways.
 The most common is from tooth decay.
 Cavities are caused by bacteria, and when a cavity gets deep enough and the bacteria gets into the pulp chamber, pulpal infection and tissue death follow.

 Trauma can also cause the pulpal tissues to die.
 Trauma is defined as anything which is irritating to the pulpal tissues and includes cavities, injury (biting on something hard, being hit by something), cracks or fractures, and dental work.
 Trauma causes inflammation and swelling of the pulpal tissues.
 If the swelling becomes too intense, it can cut off the blood supply to the pulpal tissues and cause tissue death.
 Since dental work is traumatic to teeth, it is very important to identify and treat decay as soon as possible.
 The deeper we have to go inside a tooth to remove decay, the more trauma we cause the tooth.
-It is also important to keep the size of a restoration as minimal as possible, which is why we use white composite fillings instead of silver amalgams and inlays and onlays instead of crowns whenever possible.
+It is also important to keep the size of a restoration as minimal as possible, which is why we use white composite fillings instead of silver amalgams, and inlays and onlays instead of crowns whenever possible.

 There are two basic steps to a root canal, cleaning the inside of the tooth (called "shaping") and filling the inside of the tooth.
-After the tooth is numbed, a hole is opened up into the pulp chamber.
-Once inside the pulp chamber, the openings to the canals (one to four depending on the tooth) are located and cleaned out using instruments called files.
-The files clean out the inside of the canals, removing dead tissue and opening up the canals so we can rinse them with an antibacterial solution.
-Once the canals are fully cleansed, they are dried and filled with a rubbery material that seals up the little hole at the tip of the root, so nothing can get back inside your tooth.
+After the tooth is numbed, an entry way is created so your dentist can access the inner chamber, where the pulp is located.
+Once inside, the openings to the canals (one to four, depending on the tooth) are located and cleaned out using instruments called files.
+The files clean out the inside of the canals and remove dead tissue.
+We’ll then clean the canals with an antimicrobial rinse to make sure that no bacteria are left behind.
+Once the canals are fully cleaned, they are dried and filled with a rubbery material that seals up the little hole at the tip of the root, so nothing can get back inside your tooth.

 Once a tooth has had a root canal, a crown quickly needs to be placed on it.
 Now that the tooth has been hollowed out, it is fairly fragile and prone to fracturing.
 Unlike fillings, inlays, and onlays, crowns cover the entire tooth and are the only acceptable restoration for a tooth which has had a root canal.
 If you are not planning on placing a crown on your tooth after a root canal, you may as well have skipped the root canal and had the tooth extracted.
 We cannot stress enough that a tooth which has had a root canal and does not have a crown placed is doomed to develop a serious fracture which will require extraction of the tooth.
-It may not happen right away, but eventually it will and we cannot predict how long that will be.
+It may not happen right away, but eventually it will, and we cannot predict how long that will be.